A Grand Intro to Fat Biking in Maine's Lakes and Mountains (And Why Everyone Should Try it)

 Busytown Bikes, housed in an old bakery, offers rentals of entry-level and mid-level fat bikes.
 You can also rent fat bikes for a day or for a week at Rainbow Bicycle in nearby Lewiston.

-Fat Bike Events
+Fat Bike Events in Maine's Lakes and Mountains

 When you’re ready to try fat biking in Maine’s Lakes and Mountains region, consider planning your trip to coincide with a winter biking event.
 It will give you a chance to tap into the expertise of local riders who can share their knowledge of gear and local places to ride.
 Plus, you can participate in fat bike competitions.